sf-wdi-gaia/post-course-vagabond/README.md

 After completing the project, practice explaining the following about this reworked version of Vagabond:

 * Tour (demo) of your app deployed on heroku.
-* How did your group approach the requirements? (mention anything unique or creative your group chose to do)
+* How did you approach the requirements?
 * What was easier than you thought?
 What was more challenging?
 * What did you learn about the stack/framework you chose?